Back to all blogs

 Understanding the Thyroid Gland

-The primary hormones produced by the thyroid are Thyroxine (T4) and Triiodothyronine (T3).
-T4 is largely a "storage" hormone, while T3 is the "active" form that your cells use for energy.
-The production of these hormones is overseen by the Pituitary Gland in the brain, which sends out Thyroid Stimulating Hormone (TSH).
-When your thyroid is underactive, your TSH levels usually rise as your brain "shouts" at the thyroid to work harder.
+The gland primarily produces Thyroxine (T4) and Triiodothyronine (T3).
+While T4 is a storage hormone, T3 is the active form used for energy.
+This process is overseen by the Pituitary Gland, which releases Thyroid Stimulating Hormone (TSH).
+When the thyroid is underactive, TSH levels typically rise as the brain signals the gland to work harder.

 Why Hypothyroidism Can Suppress Appetite